Chakana Copper (CVE:PERU) Reaches New 1-Year Low – Here’s Why

 Chakana Copper Corp.
-(CVE:PERU – Get Free Report)’s stock price reached a new 52-week low during trading on Tuesday .
-The stock traded as low as C$0.15 and last traded at C$0.13, with a volume of 90811 shares traded.
-The stock had previously closed at C$0.17.
+(CVE:PERU – Get Free Report) shares reached a new 52-week low during mid-day trading on Monday .
+The stock traded as low as C$0.11 and last traded at C$0.10, with a volume of 10000 shares trading hands.
+The stock had previously closed at C$0.10.

 Chakana Copper Company Profile